newcleo-dev-team/lbh15/README.rst

                 Liquid lead custom density

 - lbh15 gives also the possibility to add brand new properties to liquid metal objects.
-The user must implement it in :py:mod:`lbh15.properties.lead_properties`.
-For instance, let's implement a property that is just the double of the temperature:
+For instance, let's implement a property that is just the double of the temperature in :code:`<execution_dir>/custom_lbh15/properties.py`:

   .. code-block:: python

+    from lbh15.properties.interface import PropertyInterface

     class T_double(PropertyInterface):
       def __init__(self):
           super().__init__()
-          self._range = [T_m0, T_b0]
+          self._range = [700.0, 1900.0]
           self._units = "[K]"
           self._name = "T_double"
           self._long_name = "double of the temperature"